-- 6.8.2 Emergency-service vessels are exempted from complying with subclause 6.8.1 when responding to emergencies. - 6.8.3 The Harbourmaster may instruct any vessel not to exceed a specified speed, as determined by the Harbourmaster, in certain parts of the harbour for the purposes of ensuring navigational safety.
+- 6.8.1 In addition to Bylaw 3.2, no vessels shall exceed a speed of 12 knots in the Lambton Harbour area (westwards of a line between the Thorndon Container Pile Light and the Carter Fountain in Oriental Bay) unless exempted by the Harbourmaster. - 6.8.2 Emergency-service vessels are exempted from complying with subclause 6.8.1 when responding to emergencies. - 6.8.3 The Harbourmaster may instruct any vessel not to exceed a specified speed, as determined by the Harbourmaster, in certain parts of the harbour for the purposes of ensuring navigational safety.